joaovff/cryptocurrency/README.md

 - Error handling is put in place for situations where cryptocurrency data cannot be retrieved (normally for too many request in the API).
 - Users can add cryptocurrencies to favorite watchlist.
 - The user can access their favorite cryptocurrencies to see details about them such as Circulating Supply, ATH, ATL and more details about price changes in the last 24 hours.
-- Navbar is only for aesthetic, buttons aren't functional `except for the lighting/theme change button`.
+- Navbar is only for aesthetic, buttons aren't functional, `except for the lighting/theme change button`.

 ## Technologies Used